FredericGariepy/LighthouseLabs/PKM/W4/D5/Project/Workflow/scratchpad.md

 1. From Human or/and System detection sources, determine whether an incident has occurred.

 1.1.
 Gather the reported email.
 Quickly analyze the email for precursors and indicators of [Phishing](https://www.getcybersafe.gc.ca/en/resources/real-examples-fake-emails).

 On the email, look for:
 - [ ] Spoofed email address
 - [ ] Pressures for action, deadlines, rewards
 - [ ] Vague, typos, non-direct refferences, inconsistency
-On the potential victim machine, look for:
+On the potential victim machine, look for and ask about:
 - [ ] Unsual processes, behaviours, CPU use, Bandwidth use

+Mark each indicator, collect all information, continue to 1.2

 1.2.
 Extract (embedded) URLs from email content.
 Resolve the URLs to IPs.
 Check for IP reputation.
-- [x] Mark ‘true positive’ if bad and escalate the collected information
+Mark ‘true positive’ if bad IP and escalate the collected information
+- [ ] True postivie

 1.2.
 As an [Intake Analyst](https://github.com/FredericGariepy/LighthouseLabs/blob/main/PKM/W4/D3/Intake%20Analyst.md) open a ticket for a potential Phishing attack, attack collected informaiton.